School Holiday Activities Brisbane | September Holiday Ideas 2021

 - Shows and concerts on during the school holidays.

 As with everything at the moment, please check with the venue directly (either by their website or social media pages) to ensure they are open during the times you wish to attend.
 You should also check their current policy around advanced bookings, entry requirements/timings and social distancing rules.

 Brisbane school holidays are coming!
-We’ve put together a guide to school holiday activities in Brisbane for the Easter school holidays.
+We’ve put together a guide of things to do in the school holidays in Brisbane for the spring school holidays.

 Here’s how to treat your kids to an amazing break these QLD school holidays without blowing the budget!
-Add this page to your bookmark bar right now (or share it on Facebook so you can find it later) for an at-a-glance, go-to resource for parents this school holiday period.
+Add this page to your bookmark bar right now (or share it on Facebook so you can find it later) for an at-a-glance, go-to resource to help parents plan kids school holiday activities.